yakivmospan/android-snippets/articles/Volley Request Manager.md

 ```
 ### Background

-Volley deliver result from Requests into Callbacks that are handled in UI thread(more about this you can find [here][6]), this is not good especially when you need to parse and/or save Request result.
+Volley deliver result from Requests into Callbacks that are triggered in UI thread(more about this you can find [here][6]), this is not good especially when you need to parse and/or save Request result.

-Thats why I've added default Queue that always handle result in background thread.
+Thats why I've added default Queue that always deliver result in background thread.
 But then I've meet another problem - updating UI after background process.
 To do this we need to trigger `runOnUiThread()` or use `Handler`

 ```java
 private Response.Listener mListener = new Response.Listener<JSONObject>() {